The Best Cold-Water Fish for Aquaponics Systems

 Most aquaponics systems are built in a tropical environment, making warm water fish like tilapia a popular choice for fish.
 But that doesn't mean that people living in colder climates cannot practice this sustainable growing method.

-Aquaponics can be built even in colder climates.
-The key to its success is choosing the right fish and plants to grow.
+Aquaponics can be built even in colder climates and the key to its success is choosing the right fish and plants to grow.
 Choose fish that thrive in colder water.
 Most cold-water fish species can do well at a temperature of less than 50°F.

 Challenges of Cold Water Aquaponics